To work on the research and development of tools and technology in a highly focused creative environment.

 Although these experiences do not have direct application to my day job as a programmer, they have given me great insights about human nature and interpersonal relationships, especially in the face of adversity, stress, fear and danger.

 AltDevConf was an online conference spun out of the AltDevBlogADay website.
 I co-chaired the programming track along with Wolfgang Engel and Colin Barre-Brisebois.
 Some of my duties were to attract and select the speakers, assist them with their presentations, and introduce them to the audience the day of the conference.
 I also managed the (now defunc) website and twitter presence, posting track and speaker announcements prior to the conference.

 - I have a 5 year degree in Computer Science and Engineering by the University of Sevilla, Spain.
 (1999-2004)

-- I obtained Honor Degrees in Graph Theory, Computational Geometry, and my final thesis.
+- I obtained Honor Degrees in Graph Theory, Computational Geometry, and on my Master thesis.